MisterBrash/3U_2.6-Connect-HTML-and-JS/README.md

 **If you missed the live demonstration in class, read below.
 Otherwise you can go straight to [your task](./YOUR_TASK.md).**

-## 🔍 Getting HTML Elements inside JavaScript
+## 🔍 "Talking to" HTML Elements from JavaScript

-**Unique IDs:** All elements that you will be controlling with JavaSscript _must_ have a unique identifier.
+**Unique IDs:** All HTML elements you wish to control with JavaSscript _must_ have a unique identifier.

 ```HTML
 index.html